gc-ant/digiholo2D/Readme.md

 ## My Thoughts on the Code
 The code is bad.
 Without being too harsh on past me, it is clearly visible that I was an okay Java programmer pretending to be a C++ programmer.
 Overall structure is very Java like and takes little to no advantage of modern C++ features, plus it is ripe with beginner memory management mistakes (only some of which I corrected in this update).

 Furthermore, the code is (in some places) still littered with hardcoded windows file paths.
 I have cleaned up the code for the standard usecases but there is still loads of hardcoded nastiness in there.
+Also, there is not a single unit or integration test to be found.

 Well, the nice thing is probably that I am a vastly superior software dev and architect now than I was back then (shameless plug for [my devblog here](https://geo-ant.github.io/blog/)).